 The Independent's photo shows twisted trucks against a backdrop of flames and smoke, with the headline: "Apocalypse revisited: Waco burns again."

-The Telegraph says the town's landscape was shrouded with acrid smoke and strewn with shattered remains.'Brutal lesson'
+The Telegraph says the town's landscape was shrouded with acrid smoke and strewn with shattered remains.

 The US Senate is under fire for rejecting US President Barack Obama's proposals for tighter gun control.